 One of the strategies taught among marketing professionals is the concept of “branding.”

 As applied to social media, this idea means a consistent use of a logo, phrasing, links, colors, themes, content choices, sizes, patterns and related design and writing elements that provide clues and context as to who the message comes from.

-On behalf of The Monroe News and its weekly publication Bedford Now, this effort involved using Canva to create dozens of new file art images in spring 2017.
-They were specifically sized for our website but also intended to be “read” well on social media.
-This project was an update of our most frequently used library images, spurred by seeing how things worked (or didn’t).
+On behalf of The Monroe News and its weekly publication Bedford Now, I started a rebranding effort in spring 2017.
+I used Canva to create dozens of new file art images; specifically sized for our website but also intended to cross over well on social media.
+This project was spurred by the fact we lost our website image gallery during a template change in 2016 and reporters were frustrated by not having “ready made” images available.